Setting up My New Laptop

 echo 80 | sudo tee /sys/class/power_supply/BAT0/charge_control_end_threshold

-An AI source said to do the same thing with the start threshold:
+Another source said to do the same thing with the start threshold, to prevent charging until the power drops below 50 percent:

 Limited Battery Usage

-I will use this laptop frequently while I am in the United States, and I will always keep it plugged in.
+I'll use this laptop frequently while I'm in the United States, and I'll always keep it plugged in.
 I may use the battery while traveling back to the Philippines.
-Once I am at home in the Philippines, I intend to ensure the battery is at 50 percent before putting the laptop in storage.
+Once I'm at home in the Philippines, I intend to ensure the battery is at 50 percent before putting the laptop in storage.

 I prefer to use my mini PC with a 21-inch screen over this 15.6-inch screen.
-This laptop has a more powerful CPU, but that does not matter to me.
-I used the mini PC for 22 months without any issues whatsoever.
+This laptop has a more powerful CPU, but that doesn't matter to me.
+I've used the mini PC for 22 months so far without any issues whatsoever.
 It may last much longer.

 Image by BeezeeStock from Pixabay